MandyHole/football-quiz/README.md

 ### Code

-Fix Manifest error appearing in console (from Favicon code):  <a href="https://stackoverflow.com/questions/59068699/manifest-line-1-column-1-syntax-error" target="new" aria-label="Stack Overflow website - opens in a new window">Stack Overflow</a>
+Fix Manifest error appearing in console (from Favicon code - ultimately unused as icons weren't showing up):  <a href="https://stackoverflow.com/questions/59068699/manifest-line-1-column-1-syntax-error" target="new" aria-label="Stack Overflow website - opens in a new window">Stack Overflow</a>

-Favicon Code: <a href="https://realfavicongenerator.net/" target="new" aria-label="Real Favicon Generator website - opens in a new window">Real Favicon Generator</a>
+Favicon Code - ultimately unused as icons weren't showing up as previous project icon was showing in deployed site: <a href="https://realfavicongenerator.net/" target="new" aria-label="Real Favicon Generator website - opens in a new window">Real Favicon Generator</a>

 Importing json file (ultimately not used): <a href="https://bobbyhadz.com/blog/javascript-import-json-file" target="new" aria-label="Bobby Hadz website - opens in a new window">bobbyhadz.com</a>